 Scattered around Florence are places that you can find trendy garms at an affordable price.

 Whether it is the obvious high street outlets, or unexpected local stores with a few hidden gems on the racks of things to buy in Florence ( discover best vintage shops in Florence).

-Here is a rundown of shops to check out in order to piece together an edgy ensemble on a thrifty budget.
+Here is a rundown of where to shop in Florence, and also the best shops in Florence to check out in order to piece together an edgy ensemble on a thrifty budget.